 Getting to Botswana

 From Johannesburg take the N1 north towards Pretoria and turn off towards Modimolle, driving through the Waterberg via Lephalale to the Stockpoort border post.
 It was effortless and the smiles from officials on the Botswana side signalled we were in a different country.
-You need P140 (about R175) in cash to pay for vehicle road tax.

 Need to know

 South Africans don’t need a visa.
 Leave dairy and meat at home because food regulations restrict imported supplies and vehicle checks are made at various points in Botswana ‒ even in the middle of the salt pans.
 Some checks are more thorough than others, but we found most officials waved us through from their chairs.

 While Moremi and Chobe have ablutions, bring loo paper and stack up enough firewood in Maun to last you for four nights as there is none for sale in the parks.

 Do not drive at night as warthog, cattle, goats and elephants roam the roads.
 Go during winter as many roads in summer become inaccessible due to mud, and water crossings are too high to safely navigate.

 Also read: how to book campsites at Botswana’s national parks